-Modeled on the historic New Year’s Eve Kaiser Ball, the event transforms all three levels of the new Davies Center.
+Modeled on the historic New Year’s Eve Kaiser Ball, the event transforms all three levels of Davies Center.
 Guests may waltz in the grand ballroom, swing dance to Big Band standards, polka in the informal festival hall, sing along in the piano bar, and hear showcase performances on the Bösendorfer Imperial Grand Piano.

 Available throughout Davies Center all through the evening are authentic Austrian specialties, soups, cheeses, sandwiches and brats, tortes and cheesecakes, sparkling wine, Austrian beers, and American-style bar service.
 A midnight tom-cat breakfast — Katerfrühstück — prepares patrons for their journey home.

 ENJOY AN EVENING OF MUSIC, DANCE, DINING AND ROMANCE

-The Singing Statesmen + The Women’s Concert ChoraleGary Schwartzhoff and Alan Rieck, Conductors
+The Singing Statesmen + The Women’s Concert ChoraleGary Schwartzhoff and Frank A. Watkins, Conductors

 The two principal choral ensembles at “Wisconsin’s Singing University” open the